lingxiGitHub/AirBnB/README.md

 ## 🏁 Get started
 In order to run the repo locally, you will need to
+1. create .env file under backend folder
-1. cd into root folder and run npm install
+2. cd into root folder and run npm install
-2. cd into backend folder and npm start
+3. cd into backend folder and npm start
-3. cd into frontend folder and npm start
+4. cd into frontend folder and npm start

+Detailed starter instruction can be found in [A/a open](https://open.appacademy.io/learn/js-py---sep-2022-cohort-1-online/week-12---security--authentication--authorization/authenticate-me-phase-5--validating-the-request-body)

 ## 📝 Contact information
 lingxi1023@gmail.com